AmeriSpeak is NORC at the University of Chicago’s Panel-Based Research Platform

-AmeriSpeak is a probability-based panel (in contrast to a non-probability panel) since panel households are selected with a known probability of selection from a documented sample list (technically called a “sample frame”).
-Randomly selected households are sampled with a known, non-zero probability of selection from the NORC National Frame, and then contacted by U.S. mail and by NORC telephone and field interviewers (face-to-face recruitment).
+AmeriSpeak is a probability-based panel, with households selected from a documented sample list (technically called a “sample frame”).
+Randomly selected households are sampled with a known, non-zero probability of selection from the NORC National Frame and address-based sample, and then contacted by U.S. mail and by NORC telephone and field interviewers.

 NORC’s National Frame is designed to provide at least 97 percent sample coverage of the U.S. population by supplementing the U.S. Postal Service Delivery Sequence File.
 To do this, NORC field staff surveyed select geographic areas and created a supplemental list of addresses for the National Frame.
 This in-person listing of households improves sample coverage from 92 percent (based on address-based sampling) to 97 percent (using the NORC National Frame).
 In the process, the AmeriSpeak Panel surveys are better able to be representative of the U.S. population by providing enhanced sample representation of hard-to-reach rural households.

 During the AmeriSpeak recruitment process, NORC contacts sampled households in English and Spanish by U.S. mail, telephone, and through field interviewers conducting in-person recruitment.
 Selected households can join the panel by visiting the AmeriSpeak Panel member website or by calling the AmeriSpeak toll-free telephone number.
 NORC obtains informed consent from study participants during the registration process.